Corfu olives are an important part of this Greek island's economy, with an estimated 3-4 million trees producing olive oil of exceptional quality.

 Much of Corfu’s lush green landscape comes from its vast groves of olive trees.
 For islanders they have long been an economic mainstay.
 For visitors, there is nothing more magical than a walk or drive through these rustling, sun-dappled groves that cling to the hillsides on stone-banked terraces.
 Corfu’s olive trees are larger than anywhere else in Greece.
 Some of these ancient giants with their gnarled and knotted trunks are nearly 500 years old.

-Legend has it that St Spyridon appeared in an olive grove and forbade the islanders to cut or beat the branches of the trees, because it was cruel.
+Legend has it that Saint Spyridon appeared in an olive grove and forbade the islanders to cut or beat the branches of the trees, because it was cruel.
 So for centuries they have not pruned the trees, and instead of picking the olives they let them fall to the ground by themselves, spreading nets beneath the trees to catch them.
 But the Greek government has decreed that olive trees must be pruned in order to maintain peak productivity.

 The Venetians were responsible for the widespread, systematic planting of olives on the island, which reached its peak in the 16th century.
 They wanted to ensure their city would never run short of oil.
 The Venetians gave ten gold pieces for every grove of 100 olive trees planted, and when they left it is said the islanders had nearly two million trees.